Rule Change: Open

 On 19 September 2019, the Commission published a notice of the consolidation of ERC0278 and ERC0281.
 The two rule change requests are consolidated under ERC0278 and named System restart services, standards and testing.
 Given the common subject material and close interactions between the two rule change requests, it is considered desirable and efficient to consolidate the rule change requests.

 The Commission also published a consultation paper on 19 September 2019 seeking stakeholder feedback on the key issues raised in the consolidated rule change requests.
-Submissions are due by 17 October 2019.
+Submissions closed on 17 October 2019.

 The NEM power system is periodically subject to major shocks, such as severe storm systems, which are known as high impact, low probability (HILP) events.
 These HILP events can damage infrastructure and cause major disturbances on the power system.
 If these disturbances are severe enough, they may overcome the various power system protection mechanisms, and result in a major blackout.
 These blackouts, known as “black system events”, have a major economic and social impact.